Neuron-Level Analysis of Cultural Understanding in Large Language Models: Dataset Details

 As described in Section~\ref{subsec:neuron_selection}, we prepare $\text{BLEnD}_{\text{ctrl}}$ corresponding to each question of $\text{BLEnD}_{\text{neur}}$. \autoref{tab:blend_example} shows examples of $\text{BLEnD}_{\text{neur}}$ and $\text{BLEnD}_{\text{ctrl}}$. $\text{BLEnD}_{\text{ctrl}}$ is created by omitting the question content from the instances of $\text{BLEnD}_{\text{neur}}$.
 In \OurMethod{}, by subtracting the neuron attribution score of $\text{BLEnD}_{\text{ctrl}}$ from that of $\text{BLEnD}_{\text{neur}}$, we can measure the sheer contribution of neurons to culture knowledge.

 Moreover, we constructed the CountryRC (CRC) dataset to filter out superficial neurons that respond to country names.
 We utilized ChatGPT to create CRC.
 We instructed ChatGPT to generate reading comprehension problems that contain a country name in their context, and the answer is that country name.
 We also specified that the problems must not require any cultural understanding.
 CRC has 50 instances, and 30 instances have only one country name in their context, and the remaining 20 contain an additional dummy country name.
 Each instance has four answer choices of country names.
 Country names are represented as placeholders and replaced with the actual names of the target countries.
+CRC has been released in our repository.

 In addition to the cultural benchmarks, we use NLU benchmarks that do not necessarily require cultural understanding for evaluation.
 If masking identified neurons results in the reduction of NLU abilities, we cannot conclude that the identified neurons really support the cultural mechanisms of an LLM, even if masking them degrades cultural understanding.
 We use CommonsenseQA\footnote{\url{https://huggingface.co/datasets/tau/commonsense_qa}}, QNLI\footnote{\url{https://huggingface.co/datasets/nyu-mll/glue}}, and MRPC\footnote{\url{https://huggingface.co/datasets/nyu-mll/glue}}.
 As for CommonsenseQA and QNLI, ground truths for the test set have not been published, so we use the validation set for evaluation.